WT4 – The Safe Operation of High Voltage Power Systems on Wind Turbines (Authorised Person)

 Engineers, Supervisors and Technicians with responsibility for the electrical operation of on/offshore wind turbines.
 Candidates with limited electrical experience may find it beneficial to attend the S9 course, which serves as a practical precursor to this course.

 Candidates who successfully complete the course and both theoretical and practical assessments will receive a Faraday Centre competence certificate.
 Candidates who fail or do not wish to undertake the competence assessments will receive a Faraday Centre attendance certificate.

 Course: £1,050.00 + VAT (where applicable) per person.

 Assessment: £85.00 + VAT (where applicable) per person.

 Note: course assessment is optional.

-This course currently operates on demand and requires a minimum of 4 delegates.
 Should you wish to book this course please contact us.